-Section 90SM of the Family Law Act gives the Family Court power to make property and financial Orders in a same sex or de facto relationships following a separation.
+Section 90SM of the Family Law Act gives the Federal Circuit and Family Court of Australia power to make property and financial Orders in a same sex or de facto relationships following a separation.
 The provisions are similar to the provisions applied to married couples and include the power to alter property interests held between the parties either solely or jointly.

 So what sort of relationship gives rise to an application for a property adjustment as a de facto partner?
 Unlike a marriage where there is usually little or no dispute as to the nature of the relationship, a de facto relationship can be more complicated to define.
 Factors taken into consideration include:

 - The duration of the relationship;

 - Characteristics and nature of the parties’ cohabitation;

 - Whether there are children of the relationship;